-While most of us don ’t pass up the opportunity to appreciate music, very few outside of the business are actually aware of how drastically music consumption over the last twenty years has changed, much less how revenue and royalties actually work.
+While many listeners don’t pass up the opportunity to appreciate music, very few outside of the business are actually aware of how drastically music consumption over the last twenty years has changed, much less how revenue and royalties work.

 If people only have to pay one flat monthly rate to access a lot of music, Spotify CEO Daniel Ek theorized, they will be less likely to pirate music illegally, convert YouTube videos to mp3 files, or find other creative loopholes to avoid paying for music.